-Planning Group Members are required to attend a Community Orientation Workshop (COW).
+COW: Planning Group Members are required to attend a Community Orientation Workshop (COW).
 An electronic version of the COW is now available.
-Planning Group members can access the E-COW through the following link: http://www.sandiego.gov/planning/community/ecow/index.shtml
+Planning Group members can access the E-COW through the following link: https://www.sandiego.gov/planning/community/resources/cow/ecow.

-The Mira Mesa Community Planning Group has the responsibility to write (with the aid of the City) community plans, recommend changes to community plans, and evaluate projects as they are proposed for consistency with the Mira Mesa Community Plan.
+Planning Group Executive Committee Membership and Responsibilities: The Mira Mesa Community Planning Group has the responsibility to write (with the aid of the City) community plans, recommend changes to community plans, and evaluate projects as they are proposed for consistency with the Mira Mesa Community Plan.
 The Planning Group has 11 residential, 5 business and 3 property owner members.
 Planning Group members are elected to four year terms, with half elected every two years.
+TWo of the property owner members are appointed by the Planning Group.
 Elections are held in March of odd-numbered years.
-If you would like to participate in the Planning Group or vote for or run for the Planning Group Board, come to a meeting and join as a general member.
-To join as a general member, just give your name, address, telephone number and email address to the Planning Group secretary.
+If you would like to participate in the Planning Group or vote for or run for the Planning Group, come to a meeting and sign up as an "eligible member of the community".
+To do this, just give your name, address, telephone number and email address to the Planning Group secretary.
 List of current Planning Group Executive Committee Members.

-A Planning Group subcommittee is reviewing a proposed new project named "Stone Creek," which is a future redevelopment plan for the 300 acre section of Carroll Canyon owned by Vulcan Materials Company.
+Stone Creek: A Planning Group subcommittee is reviewing a proposed new project named "Stone Creek," which is a future redevelopment plan for the 300 acre section of Carroll Canyon owned by Vulcan Materials Company.
 The site runs from about 1/2 mile west of Camino Ruiz to Black Mountain Road (see Aerial photograph showing location).
+Details on the current plan are here.
 The initial proposal was for 9800 multifamily residential units and 730,000 square feet of commercial and industrial space.
-A revised proposal containing 5481 multifamily residential units has been submitted to the City.
+A revised proposal containing 4445 multifamily residential units has been submitted to the City.
 See the October 23, 2006 subcommittee report, the May 14, 2007 subcommittee report, the July 9, 2007 subcommittee report, and the September 7, 2007 subcommittee report.
-Subcommittee meetings restarted in March 2011 and will restart when the traffic study is completed.
 On May 21, 2012 the subcommittee made these recommendations which were then approved by a vote of the full Planning Group.

-The Mira Mesa Community Planning Group Hillery DAR Subcommittee has been reviewing the Direct Access Ramp (DAR) that is proposed to connect Mira Mesa streets to I-15.
-The Hillery DAR subcommittee has completed its work and presented its recommendations at the February meeting.
+The Mira Mesa Community Planning Group Hillery DAR Subcommittee reviewed the Direct Access Ramp (DAR) that connects Mira Mesa streets to I-15.
+The Hillery DAR subcommittee has completed its work and presented its recommendations at the February 2010 meeting.
 All recommendations except for the traffic circles were approved at the March 2010 meeting.

 Regional Transportation Plan 2030 report.